-- Not following YMCA policies & procedures is grounds for membership termination without refund.
+- Not following YMCA policies or procedures is grounds for membership termination without refund.

-- All children 7-17 must complete an orientation and wear a membership badge while working out in the facility.
+- All youth (ages vary by branch) must complete an orientation and wear a membership badge while working out in the facility.

-- Children under 13 must be accompanied by an adult when not involved in Y programs.
+- Children and tweens under the age of 13 must be accompanied by an adult.
+(Some Y programs excepted.)

-- Children 7-12 years of age must complete a Family Orientation and wear a wristband at all times.
-They are limited to use only specific exercise equipment as identified during Family Orientation.
+- Tweens 7-12 years of age must complete orientation and wear a wristband at all times when using the health and wellness center.
+Tweens are limited to use of specific exercise equipment.

 - Lost or stolen cards must be reported.
-First-time replacement fee will be waived.
+A first-time replacement fee will be waived.
 A $10 fee will be charged for further replacement cards.

 - Insurance: The cost of health/accident insurance is not included in membership or program fees.

 - Personal babysitting services are not authorized by YMCA employees.